ShotaDeguchi/spectral_bias/README.md

 ﻿# spectral_bias
 This repo is a supplementary material for [author's blog post (Japanese)](https://qiita.com/drafts).
-Through a few instances, we investigate [spectral bias](https://arxiv.org/abs/1806.08734) found in [DNN function approximation](https://doi.org/10.1016/0893-6080(89)90020-8).
+Through a few instances, we investigate [spectral bias](https://arxiv.org/abs/1806.08734) spotted in [DNN function approximation](https://doi.org/10.1016/0893-6080(89)90020-8).

 ## Example
 The following are examples of DNN fitting.
 One can see DNN approximations (blue dashed lines) prefer to start from low-frequency domain, then gradually shift to high-frequency region.